kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 Method calls *represent the behaviour of the object*.

 As a general advice, you should not expose the internal state of your class to others;
 you should expose your behaviour.
-This is what make great abstractions easy to use and understand.
-For example, when using the `future` API, you do not have to think about the possible locks that may exist in the internal representation of a `CompletableFuture`, you just use it according to its defined behaviour, i.e. public methods.
+This makes great abstractions easy to use and understand.
+For example, when using the `Future` API in Java 8, you do not have to think about the possible locks that may exist in the internal representation of a `CompletableFuture`, you just use it according to its defined behaviour, i.e. public methods.

 #### Getters and setters

 Methods that get attributes and set them are called *getters* and *setters*.
-Let's see a simple example: the `Restaurant` class in your application.
-A restaurant should have a number of starts and a well defined location:
+As an example, imagine that you have been asked to create a restaurant guide app that shows restaurants nearby with their ratings.

 **Java**